Medication Assisted Treatment

-In several cases, choosing medically assisted drug addiction treatment may work more efficiently when it comes to helping a patient retain a drug-free lifestyle.
-In cases of severe drug dependence, using a low-dose opioid in the context of intensive outpatient rehab to help the patient decrease withdrawal symptoms can be much safer for the patient.
-Though it may sound counterintuitive to give opioid-addicted patients even more opioids, this approach taken in outpatient rehab can likely save lives, take the edge off withdrawal, and facilitate a smoother recovery.
+In several cases, choosing medically assisted drug fixation treatment may work more efficiently when it comes to helping a patient retain a drug-free lifestyle.
+In cases of severe dependence on narcotics, using a low-dose opioid in the context of intensive outpatient rehab to help the patient decrease withdrawal symptoms can be much safer for the patient.
+Though it may sound counterintuitive to give opioid users even more narcotics, this approach taken in outpatient rehab can likely save lives, take the edge off withdrawal, and facilitate a smoother recovery.

 - Muscle pain

 - Mood swings, anxiety, or

 - Blood pressure abnormalities